chalg/ardd/README.md

-# ardd
+# Australian Road Deaths Database Exploratory Data Analysis

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of ardd is to provide an updated version of the EDA-ARRD repository, using more modern R packages and leveraging the tidyverse more heavily.
+Using tidyverse principles has made the code more compact and easier to understand.

-## Data Description
+### Data Description

 The Australian Road Deaths Database (ARDD) is maintained and published by the Bureau of Infrastructure, Transport and Regional Economics (BITRE).